kimhoyun-robotair/nav2_slam_px4/README.md

 cd ~/path/to/nav2_slam_px4
 source install/setup.bash
 ros2 launch rtabmap_nav2_px4 bringup.launch.py
+# or
+# ros2 launch rtabmap_nav2_px4 autonomous_exploration.launch.py
+# I recommend this one.
 ```

 You can switch the mode for Drone (SLAM or Navigation) in `bringup.launch.py`
-If you want to use package for Navigation, Pleaze Uncomment the line navigation in `bringup.launch.py`.
+If you want to use the package for navigation, please uncomment the `navigation` line in `bringup.launch.py`.

 - The following nodes will run:
 1. TF publishing (odom ↔ base_link ↔ sensor_link etc)